How to Crowdsell Your Information Through a Data Union

 There, American engineer and entrepreneur James Felton Keith spoke alongside European MEP, Paul Tang, to detail their respective efforts to create data unions.
 These data unions are ostensibly political activist organisations that leverage existing laws to force businesses currently profiting off data generated in the workplace into fairer settlements with employees.
 Keith passionately believes that if workers are generating extra value in the digital sphere for business owners, they should be getting a cut of the extra revenue.
 And, as he made clear at the event, he will sue you to make it so.

 Yet for all the political activism that’s taking place, political and legal solutions will always fall behind the power of software.
 Why?
-Because they lack software’s greatest asset; the ability to scale and near zero marginal cost.
+Because they lack software’s greatest asset; the ability to scale at near zero marginal cost.
 When it comes down to it, in a system in which trillions of packets of data, relating to billions of people, are being transferred, bought and sold in microseconds every single day, you simply can’t employ enough people to police or negotiate fair settlement.

 However this sort of complexity is just the kind of thing that machines are good at.
 And that leaves society with a simpler strategy to realising data justice — use tech to fight tech.
 It’s a concept readily envisioned by, amongst others, author and technologist Jaron Lanier, and academic and RadicalxChange conference co-organiser Glen Weyl.
 What the world needs is software versions of a data union — digital platforms that could easily scale what Keith and Tang are achieving through politics and law — digital platforms that will completely reshape power differences in the data economy to favour users, not the data giants.
 Software must be the medium, Lanier argues, through which the spoils of the Information Age can be fairly distributed.